haniffalab/Single-cell-RNAseq-data-analysis-bundle/README.md

  * pipelines folder contain a folder for each pipeline
  * resources folder containing sample key, colour keys, cell type classifier, doublet detectors, options file etc.
  * tools folder - there is no reason why the user should be concern with this folder.
 It contains programs for running force-directed graph, AGA, UMAP, classifier prediction, doublet detection, pseudotime 3D viewer app builder and a file with lots of utilities.
 These are never required to be called directly by the user.
- * the tools folder includes the file bunddle_utils.R.
+ * the tools folder includes the file bunddle\_utils.R
+ * you must set the variable `python.addr` ain the script _tools/bunddle\_utils.R_ and set the R path in each shel script
  * if you want to use the portal tools and fast gene expression explorer you must have an additional folder named portal_tool where these tools are stored and can be used as pipelines

 ## Colour keys